Automatic Enrollment 401(k) Plans For Small Businesses

 - Top 10 Ways to Prepare for Retirement (also in Spanish)

 - Women and Retirement Savings (also in Spanish)

-- The Retirement Plan Products Navigator, Publication 4460.
+- The IRS Retirement Plan Products Guide, Publication 4460.

-- Lots of Benefits, Publication 4118, discusses the benefits of sponsoring a retirement plan and the stages involved in the life cycle of a retirement plan.
+- Lots of Benefits, Publication 4118, discusses the benefits of sponsoring and participating in a retirement plan.

-- Have You Had Your Check-up This Year? for Retirement Plans, Publication 3066, encourages employers to perform a periodic "check-up" of their retirement plans through the use of a checklist, and how to initiate corrective action if necessary.
+- Have You Had Your Check-up This Year? for Retirement Plans, Publication 3066, encourages employers to perform a periodic "check-up" of their retirement plans through the use of a checklist, and how to initiate any necessary corrective action.